offport/AutoReporter/docs/02details.md

 ## Level of Access

-For this assessment, Unit 42 was provided local administrator credentials to a Microsoft Windows workstation on [Client Short Name]’s network
+For this assessment, Offport was provided local administrator credentials to a Microsoft Windows workstation on [Client Short Name]’s network

 | Account	| Level of access |
 |----|----|